Sinwar's killing opens up opportunity and much uncertainty for the war in Gaza

 “The opportunity to end the war entirely, as well as in Lebanon, ... it is entirely in our hands,” Giora Eiland, a former head of Israel’s National Security Council, told Israeli Channel 12 News, saying Israel must use Sinwar's death to present its conditions for ending the wars on both fronts.

 The families of hostages in Gaza had a similar message for Netanyahu.
-A group representing the families welcomed Sinwar's killing but recognizing the potential opportunity, called on Israel to reconcentrate its efforts toward negotiating a deal.
+A group representing the families welcomed Sinwar's killing and called on Israel to reconcentrate its efforts toward negotiating a deal.

 “Netanyahu, don't bury the hostages.
 Go now to the negotiators and the Israeli public and present a new Israeli initiative,” Einav Zangauker, whose son Matan is held in Gaza, said in a post on social media.

-Note: This story has been amended to correct that Sinwar was killed on Wednesday.